core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 {: #fig-reg-client-a title="Client A registers and receives one notification of the current state and one state update."}

 Client B, on the other hand is interested in receiving only a subset of updates from the Server.
-In {{fig-reg-client-b}}, Client B is depicted using CoAP Observe with a conditional parameter to register its interest in receiving specific updates to the C02 resource state from the Server.
-The Server provides a representation of the current state and creates and creates a new state projection registering Client B's interest.
+In {{fig-reg-client-b}}, Client B is depicted using CoAP Observe with a conditional parameter to register its interest in receiving specific updates to the CO2 resource state from the Server.
+The Server provides a representation of the current state and creates a new state projection registering Client B's interest.

 ~~~~
 ClientA         ClientB                   Server